eswarachitimi/Mulesoft/Connectors & Components/Threading.md

  - In some cases, a source might disconnect from a remote system to avoid getting more data than it can process and then reconnect after the server state is normalized.

 ![image](https://github.com/user-attachments/assets/80c1c01e-2678-4a79-8eda-3cfc6179e58c)

+## Takeaways from performance testing

+- The performance of Mule 4.3 and ability to withstand stress tests outperformed my expectations.
+It can handle more than 500 API calls per second in a small worker of 500 MB, and the CPU is still below 80%.
+- The overhead of DataWeave is not excessive.
+Although the API has used operations such as now(), upper(), substringAfterLast(), the response time was not affected.
+- The invocation of other APIs using HTTP Request is very fast, as it only adds five milliseconds to the response time.
+Keep in mind that Client ID enforcement policies are executed in every request of the API, but they are not adding significant overhead.
+- The number of threads of the worker was able to scale from the initial set of 83 threads to 118, which is an increase of 35 threads